Medical Dictionary

 What causes cerebral palsy (CP)?

-Who is at risk for cerebral palsy (CP)?
+Who is more likely to develop cerebral palsy (CP)?

-Certain medical conditions or events that can happen during pregnancy and delivery that may increase a baby's risk of being born with cerebral palsy, including:
+Certain medical conditions or events that can happen during pregnancy and delivery may increase a baby's risk of congenital cerebral palsy.
+These may include:

 What are the signs of cerebral palsy (CP)?

 There are many different types and levels of disability with CP.
 So the signs can be different in each child.
+These signs usually appear in the early months of life.
+They may include:

 It's important to know that children without CP can also have these signs.
-Contact your child's health care provider know if your child has any of these signs, so you can get a correct diagnosis.
+Contact your child's health care provider if your child has any of these signs, so you can get a correct diagnosis.

 How is cerebral palsy (CP) diagnosed?